 Advisor: Jonathan Latta, email@example.com

-The Fort Lewis College Physics and Engineering Club is for students excited about exploring topics in Physics and Engineering.
-Open to anyone interested in understanding the physical world in a casual, but informative format.
+The FLC Physics & Engineering Club is a Registered Student Organization encompassing the experimentation and exploration of various topics in physics and engineering.
+Open to anyone interested in understanding the physical word in a casual and fun format.
 This club can be a stepping stone, or a platform to those interested in developing skills necessary to succeed in an ever increasingly technological world.